Finding Fitness On My Journey to EBC

 Even as a girl I could never touch my toes.
 It was something I thought I would never do.
 No one had told me if I exercised to stretch my hamstrings I probably could.
 Until I joined a gym for the first time as a fifty something year old.
 Joining a gym was something I thought I would never do either.
 Fitness, sustained regular exercise and organised sport were never on my radar.

 In 2013 I trekked with husband to 4020 metres, two thirds of the way to Everest Base Camp.
-During the training sessions before we left, Sam kept saying, “Remember, it’s not about the destination, it’s about the journey.”
+During the training sessions before we left, the Trainer kept saying, “Remember, it’s not about the destination, it’s about the journey.”

 He was right.
 It was about the whole journey, not only the trek towards Everest Base Camp.
 I also discovered fitness for the first time as a fifty something year old woman.
 I want to share my journey towards Everest Base Camp, how fantastic it was, how fit I felt and my continued efforts to make fitness a part of my life.